DevashreePatrikar/DSAPM_RBFN_DAS/README.md

-# DSAM_RBFN_DAS
 1. Description
-This repository contains the Google Colab notebook and dataset used for our paper, "Dual-Stage Attention Mechanism for Robust Video Anomaly Detection and Localization," submitted to The Visual Computer.
+This repository contains the Google Colab notebook and dataset used for our paper, "Dual-Stage Attention Mechanism for Robust Video Anomaly Detection and Localization," submitted to "The Visual Computer".
 The project focuses on anomaly detection in video surveillance using CLSTM with Attention, RBFN optimization, and anomaly localization using a Spatial Pyramid Network with Attention.

 2. Link for datasets:
 UCSD Ped1 and Ped2: http://svcl.ucsd.edu/projects/anomaly/dataset.htm
 Avenue: http://www.cse.cuhk.edu.hk/leojia/projects/detectabnormal/dataset.html
 ShanghaiTech: https://svip-lab.github.io/dataset/campus_dataset.html

-3. Files Included
+4. Files Included
 - ReadMe File
 - Colab Notebooks:
 	`[DSAPM_Train.ipynb]` → Contains the training DSAPM model.